replab/replab/docs/index.md

 ## License

-RepLAB is (C) 2018 Denis Rosset, Jean-Daniel Bancal and licensed under the [Mozilla Public License 2.0](https://github.com/replab/replab/LICENSE).
+RepLAB is (C) 2018-2019 Denis Rosset, Jean-Daniel Bancal and other collaborators, and licensed under the [Mozilla Public License 2.0](https://github.com/replab/replab/LICENSE).